 What happens if I miss a dose?

 Since Colace is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while using Colace?

 Avoid using mineral oil, unless told to do so by a doctor.

 Colace side effects

 Get emergency medical help if you have signs of an allergic reaction to Colace : hives; difficult breathing; swelling of your face, lips, tongue, or throat.